nrayamajhee/nrayamajhee.github.io/pages/resume.md

 - Gained invaluable experience as a founding member and contributed towards sustainable business growth.
-- Designed and developed portfolio websites, produced brand artwork and illustration, as well as hosted and managed clients’ data.
+- Designed and developed portfolio websites, produced brand artwork and illustrations, and hosted and managed clients’ data.

 Core Technologies used: _Jekyll with Markdown and Liquid, JavaScript/HTML/CSS, AWS S3, Adobe PhotoShop, Inkscape_

-### Computer Science Department
-#### Student Mentor

-University of New Orleans

-August 2016 - May 2019  (Part-Time)

-- Helped students with their introductory programming courses (Java, Assembly, and Data Structures).

-### Narrative Intelligence Lab
-#### Undergraduate Researcher

-University of New Orleans

-Spring 2017

-- Developed a simple mobile game for data-driven assessment of mathematical reasoning in middle school children.

 ## Education